denistsyplakov/k8s-proto-config/README.md

  - First - default, embedded into jar file
  - Second - second contains properties that are specific for a given environment.

- Theses properties could be used in a unified way in 3 cases: non-dockerized run, via `docker run` command and in k8s cluster.
+ These properties could be used in a unified way in 3 cases: non-dockerized run, via `docker run` command and in k8s cluster.

 I hope this will help you to avoid zillions of ${ENV_VARIABLE_10050} variables